allenrobel/ndfc-python/README.md

 This repository contains Python classes and example scripts for interacting with Cisco's Nexus Dashboard Fabric Controller (NDFC) via its REST API.

+NOTES:
+1. We have removed the example scripts and libraries for fabrics for now.
+    These will be replaced with code from the DCNM Ansible Collection which we are modifying to work without Ansible.

 ## Libraries